The Hard Rock Miner

 Two or three times, I saw him outside work while I was in my car.
 Each time, he was walking alone along the railroad tracks, at dusk like some solitary figure carved from the coming dark.
 This was a grizzled landscape, a prairie desert of Euclidian perfection, full of rings and radii, vast yet traversed by a single road: an isolate highway humming day or night with Mack truck tires.
 The wind ferried tumbleweeds across the lion’s pelt land.
 Deadwood everywhere stood silvery-gray, like the moon above, and invariably whenever I saw him, a feeling of melancholy came over me, a melancholy for him, I am not sure why.

-This, though, is not about pity or pathos, and Mark was not a person to pitied, not at all.
+This, though, is not about pity or pathos, and Mark was not a person to pitied.

 in the land of the free,